codacy/docs/docs/repositories-configure/integrations/github-integration.md

 You can also enable this feature across your organization by creating the above file in the root of a repository named `.codacy`.
 (This file will be used as the default configuration for all repositories in the organization, and overriden by the repository-specific configuration file.)

-Once enabled, summaries will be created when pull requests are opened and kept up-to-date to reflect any changes to the pull request.
+Once enabled, summaries will be created when pull requests are opened and updated at each commit to reflect any changes to the pull request.

-Pull requests opened by Bot accounts (such as Dependabot) are automatically ignored.
+Pull requests opened by bots, such as Dependabot, are ignored.

 ## See also